evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-03/readme.md

 ```powershell
 az acr build --registry iacaksws1<YOU-NAME> --image apia:v1 --file Dockerfile ..
 ```
 If command runs successful, check the ACR at the Azure portal.
-Now `apia` repository should have 3 versions of the image.
+Now `apia` repository should have 3 tags of the image.

 ![acr1](images/portal-acr-3.png)